East Brisbane

 AreaSearch assessment of residential development activity positions East Brisbane among the top 25% of areas assessed nationwide

-Population forecasts suggest East Brisbane will gain 972 residents by 2041.
+Population forecasts indicate East Brisbane will gain 974 residents through to 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development